apache/druid/docs/content/operations/basic-cluster-tuning.md

 Please see the [General Connection Pool Guidelines](#general-connection-pool-guidelines) section for an overview of connection pool configuration.

-On the Brokers, please ensure that the sum of `druid.broker.http.numConnections` across all the Brokers is slightly lower than the value of `druid.server.http.numThreads` on your Historicals.
+On the Brokers, please ensure that the sum of `druid.broker.http.numConnections` across all the Brokers is slightly lower than the value of `druid.server.http.numThreads` on your Historicals and Tasks.

 `druid.server.http.numThreads` on the Broker should be set to a value slightly higher than `druid.broker.http.numConnections` on the same Broker.